starandtina/frontend-interview-questions/README.md

 * What was your favorite technical book in the past year?
 What did you learn from it?
 * What websites do you read regularly, related to development?
 * Do you maintain any open-source projects?
-* Do you code in your spare-time?
+* Do you code in your spare time?
 * Do you love programming, or do you do it for the money?
 * Have you accomplished anything important in your career yet?
 Do you want to?
 * What would make you feel that you have done something important?